 In addition, the Commissioner periodically conducts financial and market conduct examinations of all licensees domiciled in Massachusetts.
 Our most recent financial condition examination was for the five-year period ending December 31, 2018.
 The Division had no material findings as a result of this examination.
-The Division notified us that it will be conducting a financial condition examination for the five-year period ended December 31, 2023.
+The Division recently began their review of the five-year period ended December 31, 2023.